 November 14-15, 2019

-Hosted by the UCSB Department of Classics and Argyropoulos Endowment in Hellenic Studies, together with the Department of History, Research Focus Group in Slavery, Captivity, and the Meaning of Freedom, College of Letters & Science, and Humanities & Fine Arts.
+Hosted by the UCSB Department of Classics and Argyropoulos Endowment in Hellenic Studies, together with the Department of History, IHC’s Research Focus Group in Slavery, Captivity, and the Meaning of Freedom, College of Letters & Science, and Humanities & Fine Arts.

 This colloquium aims to re-evaluate traditional narratives surrounding freed slaves in the Roman world by asking how and to what extent they participated in society and how they and others represented that process.
 Papers address the problem of defining “the freedman” as a social category while acknowledging the diversity of this population, the vibrancy and complexity of its cultural practices, and its close involvement with other groups, including the aristocracy and the freeborn plebs.